St Andrew's Junior College

-St. Andrew's Junior College (SAJC) is a junior college in Singapore, offering two-year pre-university courses leading up to the Singapore-Cambridge GCE Advanced Level examination.
-It is an Anglican mission school, part of St. Andrew's School.
-It is affiliated to schools under the Anglican Diocese of Singapore, as well as Presbyterian High School.
+St Andrew's Junior College (SAJC) is a junior college in Singapore, offering two-year pre-university courses leading up to the Singapore-Cambridge GCE Advanced Level examination.
+It is an Anglican mission school, part of St Andrew's School.
+It is affiliated to schools under the Anglican Diocese of Singapore, as well as Kuo Chuan Presbyterian Secondary School and Presbyterian High School.

 History

-St. Andrew's Junior College (SAJC) has its origins in St. Andrew's School, which was founded in 1862 by the Anglican Diocese of Singapore.
+St Andrew's Junior College (SAJC) has its origins in St Andrew's School, which was founded in 1862 by the Anglican Diocese of Singapore.
 SAJC is an aided mission school which was started as a vision of faith when the Anglican Church took up the challenge of building a junior college in line with national educational developments in the 1970s.
 The Lutheran and Presbyterian Churches also joined in the building project.
-SAJC had its origins as pre-university classes began in 1969 as part of Saint Andrew's Secondary School.
+SAJC had its origins as pre-university classes began in 1969 as part of St Andrew's Secondary School.
 In 1978, the college was formally established with its own campus at Telok Blangah, where it remained for 28 years.

 At the former campus at Malan Road, the junior college had an air conditioned hall.
 Initially tutorial rooms were not air-conditioned.
 Indeed, some tutorial rooms only had 3 walls, with the fourth side fully opened to a common corridor linking the row of rooms.
 Later, tutorial rooms were air conditioned.
 As air conditioning in halls and tutorial rooms was not funded by the Ministry of Education in Singapore, it had to be paid for by funds raised by alumni and the college.

 The college campus then had a bitumen track and bleachers at the opposite side to the main building.
-The campus also housed the old Chapel of the Resurrection, which has since relocated to St. Andrew's Village.
+The campus also housed the old Chapel of the Resurrection, which has since relocated to St Andrew's Village.

 It moved to Potong Pasir to form part of St Andrew's Village on 15 December 2005.
 The campus is now located at the former Secondary School site at 5 Sorby Adams Drive, Singapore 357691 (previously as 55 Potong Pasir Avenue 1).
-St Andrew’s Village was officially opened by the then Minister for Education Tharman Shanmugaratnam on 26th Aug 2006.
+St Andrew's Village was officially opened by the then Minister for Education Tharman Shanmugaratnam on 26th Aug 2006.
 A sheltered pedestrian bridge, named Jacob Ballas Bridge, connects the college to the secondary and junior schools across the Kallang River.

 Principals

 Affiliations

-Saint Andrew's Junior College is affiliated to the Anglican Diocese of Singapore, as well as all institutions affiliated to the Anglican Diocese of Singapore.
+St Andrew's Junior College is affiliated to the Anglican Diocese of Singapore, as well as all institutions affiliated to the Anglican Diocese of Singapore.

-These institutions include Saint Andrew's Junior School, Saint Andrew's Secondary School, Anglican High School, Christ Church Secondary School, Kuo Chuan Presbyterian Secondary School, Presbyterian High School, Saint Hilda's Secondary School and Saint Margaret's Secondary School.
+These institutions include St Andrew's Junior School, St Andrew's Secondary School, Anglican High School, Christ Church Secondary School, Kuo Chuan Presbyterian Secondary School, Presbyterian High School, St Hilda's Secondary School and St Margaret's Secondary School.

-The College is part of and affiliated to other organisations in The Saints' Family.
+The college is part of and affiliated to other organisations in The Saints' Family.